 The flight only lasts a few hours.
 From here, they don’t have to worry about traveling for the rest of the day.
 If you really want to drive over flying, remember the six-to-eight hours rule.
 If your trip lasts six hours and no more than eight, your pet will likely be fine.
 Anything longer and you should opt to fly unless you’re traveling in an RV or large vehicle.
 Or you could get away with transporting by ground if you have a professional transport company (Long Distance Pet Transport).

 This myth depends on your pet.
 Some pets are used to traveling or staying in their carrier for long periods of time.
 They may be fine on an airplane without prior training.
-If this is your pet’s first time on an airplane, you should train them in advanced.
+If this is your pet’s first time on an airplane, you should train them in advance.
 Animals have a different psychology than us.
-We’re not informing them months in advanced about this trip.
+We’re not informing them months in advance about this trip.
 One day, we just put them in a carrier in an unfamiliar setting, usually away from you for hours at a time.
 This will send even the bravest animal in a state of panic.
 When training your pet for travel, start small.

 You should leave them in their carrier briefly.
 Make sure this isn’t the same carrier you use for discipline.
 You don’t want your pet thinking they did something wrong.
 From here, leave them alone for a little while.
 Leave the house for a few hours longer than usual.
 Your pet may not like it, but they will trust you will come back.